19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 This little bohemian corner of the Cadiz coast is the perfect hidden gem in Spain.
 The summer months boast a great atmosphere with a lot of local tourism crowding the small place.

 Live music and local artists attract the crowds and create magic.
 Los Caños de Meca has some of the most beautiful beaches in Cadiz.
-The windy days make perfect spots for windsurfers and there is no secret about what lays behind the windswept beaches.
+The windy days make perfect spots for windsurfers, and there is no secret about what lies behind the windswept beaches.

 Trafalgar Lighthouse overlooks the sea where the famous battle of Trafalgar once took place and has today become an iconic spot for Los Caños de Meca.